 Take your time - Being in a rush is often the easiest way to get into trouble in DeFi.
 Always take your time to check and double-check the links you click on.
 Review every transaction before you sign or approve with your wallet.

-Check website URLs - This is super important because most phishing sites replicate URLs of the original sites by making subtle changes that are usually unnoticeable at first glances, like changing or omitting a letter.
+Check website URLs - This is super important because most phishing sites replicate URLs of the original sites by making subtle changes that are usually unnoticeable at first glance, like changing or omitting a letter.
 It is good practice always to check the URL of any website you're on to ensure that you are on the right site.

 Download apps from official platforms only - Just as they replicate websites, malicious actors can replicate or create fake apps and use them to carry out phishing attacks.
 So rather than googling the app you want to download, it is advisable to go straight to the official platforms to ensure you're downloading the right app.
+Furthermore, do not carelessly download or open random files on the web.
+Make a habit of always checking the file type.
+If you need to open any file, upload them on Google drive and view them there.

 Be wary of ads - Ads and links are very common ways scammers reach unsuspecting victims.
 These ads are usually SEO optimised for better reach.
 They can also find their way into your emails or social media pages.
 Always be careful of clicking ad links online.
 Brave browser can help keep ads to a minimum.